-- 1. Elevated temperature of 100 degrees or higher. - 2.
+- 1. Elevated temperature of 100.4 degrees or higher.
+Students must be fever free for 72 hours before returning to school. - 2.
 Any rash, unless documented by a physician as noncontagious.
 Must have a written note to return to school stating that rash is not contagious. - 3.
 Sore or inflamed throat. - 4.
 Discharging ears. - 5.
 Any skin disease, unless note from physician. - 6.
 Inflammatory eye conditions. - 7.
 Any undiagnosed cough. - 8.
 Head lice and nits.
 We have a nit free policy even if they have been treated. - 9.
 Nausea, vomiting, diarrhea. - 10.
 Diagnosed bacterial infections, must be on antibiotics for 24 hours before returning to school.